michael-codesjs/clockup/services/user/README.md

 ## **User** service.
-This folder and it's decendants contain everything that makes up the user service of the clock-up platform backend.
+This folder and it's decendants contain everything that makes up the user service of the clockup platform backend.

 ## **Dependencies & Installation**
 This microservice is a **Node/Typescript** component, so install dependencies by running **`yarn install`** in the component root folder(services/user).